wp-plugins/loginradius-for-wordpress/readme.txt

 4. **Wordpress LoginRadius page and WordPress Admin panel**: Shows the LoginRadius user account for wordpress users and also wordpress Admin panel with various options.
 5. **Wordpress Login Box**: Displays loginradius interface for wordpress Login box.
 Its showing all select provider with a slider option.
-6. **Social Analytics**: Get analytics of your user base and their behavior on your website based on social parameters such as age, gender, location, etc. It’s a unique insight into your user base to help you narrow down key marketing and sales strategies.
+6. **Social Analytics**: Get analytics of your user base and their behavior on your website based on social parameters such as age, gender, location, etc. It's a unique insight into your user base to help you narrow down key marketing and sales strategies.

 == Testimonials ==
 <em>"LoginRadius is by far the best one-click login solution for websites.
 You have a fast and friendly support team at your disposal 24/7."</em><br>